agude/agude.github.io/index.md

 I write about whatever catches my attention [here on this site][blog]; mostly that means data science, machine learning, deep learning, and software development related topics.
-My old work blog (with mostly deep learning stuff) can be found at [Gab41][gab41].
+My writings on deep learning from my time at Lab41 can be found at [Gab41][gab41].
 If you're interested in my thoughts in real time, follow me on Twitter: [@{{ twitter-name }}][twitter]